 At the local historical society, I found the news article about the mine accident.
 (Before I left, I contacted them about my research goals, always a good idea.)

-Erick and August emigrated from Sweden to the Upper Peninsula of Michigan with their widowed mother, Lovisa Berggren.
-Erick married Mathilda Lind, the daughter of a friend, in July of 1885 in Ishpeming.
+Erick and August emigrated from Lindesberg, Örebro, Sweden, to the Upper Peninsula of Michigan with their widowed mother, Lovisa Persdotter Berggren.
+Erick married Mathilda Lind, the daughter of a friend, in July 1885, in Ishpeming.
 August was unmarried.

-After the accident, the grieving mother Lovisa, and the widow of four years, Mathilda, were left to mourn.
-Mathilda was 25 when she was widowed.
-She never remarried, living with her mother-in-law until Lovisa died in 1930.
+After the accident, their grieving mother Lovisa, and Lars’s wife of four years, Mathilda, were left to mourn.
+Matilda was 25 when she was widowed.
+She never remarried, living with her mother-in-law Lovisa until Lovisa died in 1930.
 Mathilda died two years later at the age of 61, having lived as a widow for 43 years.

-The elaborate monument to Erick and August suggests that their fellow miners took up a collection.
-The inscriptions on the stone are in Swedish, but in addition to the all-important names and dates, all I could make out was “till minne av” (in memory of).
-The Swedish, the deteriorating sandstone, and the lichen obscured the rest.
+The elaborate monument to Erik and August suggests that their fellow miners took up a collection.
+The inscriptions on the stone are in Swedish, but in addition to the all-important names and dates, all I could make out was “Till Minne Av” (In Memory Of).
+The Swedish, the deteriorating sandstone, decades of extreme weather, and the lichen obscured the rest.